In this tutorial, we going to learn about JDBC Driver types and usages with examples.

-- The Type-1 driver is dependent driver, since its depending on ODBC support.
+- The Type-1 driver is the dependent driver since its depending on ODBC support.

-Data base vendor provides either native api or native protocol to connect with database.
-These is no guarantee that every database vendor supplies both api and as well as protocol; some vendors supply only native protocol and some supply both.
+Database vendor provides either native API or native protocol to connect with database.
+There is no guarantee that every database vendor supplies both API and as well as a protocol; some vendors supply only native protocol and some supply both.

-For example Oracle corp hs given both native api and native protocol.
-Where as mySql has given only native protocol.
+For example, Oracle Corp has given both native API and native protocol.
+Whereas MySQL has given only native protocol.

 Type 2 driver converts the JDBC calls into native calls, to connect with the database.

-Oracle corporation has given 2 JDBC Driver softwares :
+Oracle Corporation has given 2 JDBC Driver software :